unfoldtoolbox/UnfoldSim.jl/joss_paper/paper.md

 # Summary

-UnfoldSim.jl is used to simulate multivariate timeseries, with a focus on EEG, especially event-related potentials (ERPs).
+UnfoldSim.jl is a Julia package used to simulate multivariate time series, with a focus on EEG, especially event-related potentials (ERPs).
 The user provides four ingredients: 1) an experimental design, with both categorical and continuous variables, 2) event basis functions specified via linear or hierarchical models, 3) an inter-event onset distribution, and 4) a noise specification.
-Unfold.jl simulates continuous EEG signals with potentially overlapping events.
+UnfoldSim.jl then simulates continuous EEG signals with potentially overlapping events.
 Multi-channel support via EEG-forward models is available as well.
-UnfoldSim.jl is modular, providing intuitive entrance points for custom requirements.
-For instance, support for other modalities, e.g. single-voxel fMRI or pupil dilation signals is easily provided.
+UnfoldSim.jl is modular, providing intuitive entrance points for individual customizations.
+The user can implement custom designs, components, onset distributions or noise types to tailor the toolbox to their needs.
+This allows support even for other modalities, e.g. single-voxel fMRI or pupil dilation signals.

 # Statement of Need
-Simulated EEG data is necessary to test preprocessing and analysis tools, to illustrate issues and to test functions.
-While other simulation tools exist, they are dominantly based in Matlab (below) and they do not adress our unique challenges and requirements.
-In our work (e.g. Ehinger & Dimigen 2019), we focus in regression-based deconvolution of ERPs (Smith & Kutas 2015 ab).
-In short, multiple-regression is used for linear overlap correction, non-linear (hierarchical) effects fitting (similar to GAMMs, Wood et al), often applied to use-cases where events overlap in time (e.g. stimulus and button press or consecutive eye-fixations).
-The tools used up to now (e.g. mTRF-toolbox, Unfold, Unfold.jl, fitgrid, - add citations!)
+In our work (e.g. @ehinger2019unfold, @dimigen2021regression), we often analyze data containing (temporally) overlapping events (e.g. stimulus onset and button press, or consecutive eye-fixations), non-linear effects, and complex experimental designs.
+For a multitude of reasons, we need to simulate such kind of data: Simulated EEG data is necessary to test preprocessing and analysis tools, validate statistical methods, illustrate conceptual issues, test toolbox functionalities, and find limitations of traditional analysis workflows.

+While other EEG simulation toolboxes exist, they each have limitations: they are dominantly MATLAB-based, they do not simulate continuous EEG, and they offer little support for designs more complex than two conditions or with non-linear effects.

 # Functionality
 The toolbox provides four abstract components: AbstractDesign, AbstractComponent, AbstractOnset and AbstractNoise.